ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 class MyAgent : public ScAgent<ScEventGenerateIncomingArc<ScType::EdgeAccessConstPosPerm>>
 {
 public:
-  // Here you should specify class of actions which the given agent interpreters.
+  // Here you should specify class of actions which the given agent performs.
   // This overriding is required.
   ScAddr GetActionClass() const override;
   // Here you should implement program of the given agent.